Imperial Palaces of the Ming and Qing Dynasties in Beijing and Shenyang

 Imperial Palaces of the Ming and Qing Dynasties in Beijing and Shenyang: A Testament to Chinese History and Culture

 The Imperial Palaces of the Ming and Qing Dynasties in Beijing and Shenyang are two significant architectural complexes that offer a unique insight into the rich history and culture of China.
-Inscribed as a UNESCO World Heritage Site in 1987, these palaces serve as priceless testimonies to Chinese civilization during the Ming and Qing dynasties, spanning over five centuries from 1416 to 1911.
+The Forbidden City in Beijing was inscribed as a UNESCO World Heritage Site in 1987, with the Shenyang Imperial Palace added as an extension in 2004.
+These palaces serve as priceless testimonies to Chinese civilization, spanning the Ming and Qing dynasties from 1416 to 1911.

 UNESCO Description of the World Heritage Site